pforret/jekyll.forret.com/_posts/2005/2005-01-25-busy-being-born-the-mac-user-interface.md

 tags:
     - apple
 ---
 This story illustrates the birth process of the Apple Mac user interface from 1978 to 1982, as told by Andy Hertzfeld.
 Lots of Polaroids to document the progress.
-The whole [Folklore](http://www.folklore.org/) site is full of early Apple inside stories, for instance on Steve Jobs&#8217; &#8220;Reality Distortion Field&#8221;.
+The whole [Folklore](http://www.folklore.org/) site is full of early Apple inside stories, for instance on Steve Jobs' &#8220;Reality Distortion Field&#8221;.

 {% include img.html
 src="https://www.folklore.org/images/Macintosh/polaroids/polaroids.19.jpg"